 While some weed types are easily recognizable, you might not always know what you’re up against when it comes to a weed infestation.
 For example, bindweed leaves are shaped like arrows and grow up to six feet tall, in an intertwined fashion.

 To identify weed types, pay close attention to their physical appearance, growth size, and growth location.
-The location of your weeds can give you insight into it’s preferred growing habitat (sun vs. shade), which can help you differentiate what type of weed is growing in your lawn.
+The location of your weeds can give you insight into their preferred growing conditions (sun vs. shade), which can help you differentiate what type of weed is growing in your lawn.

-Once grass weeds begin to seed, the wind can naturally allow these seeds to spread and flower, making a significant impact on your lawn.
+Once grass weeds begin to seed, the wind can naturally allow these seeds to spread, making a significant impact on your lawn.
 Regardless of weed type, early weed removal is essential in controlling the spread of seeds and flowering.

 Removing pesky weeds is the first action needed for healthy and robust grass.
 Consider adding lawn seeding, aeration, and fertilization to your regular lawn mowing routine.